We have officially crossed into August 14 (if you go by Pakistan time)…

 I remember the first time we realized our differences weren’t so different.

 You know, to an outsider, people of my color are not always distinguishable.
-I can be labelled Indian, I can be cat-called while wearing a headscarf, I can be told to “go home” (even though my parents got here legally, and my home has always been in the United States).
+I can be labeled Indian, I can be cat-called while wearing a headscarf, I can be told to “go home” (even though my parents got here legally, and my home has always been in the United States).

 But to us, we know the differences.